Kirloskar Brothers Ltd.

-During the Financial Year under review there are no qualifications oradverse remarksordisclaimers made by the Statutory Auditors on the financial statementsof the Company and by the Secretarial Auditor in his Secretarial Audit Report which isannexed herewith as an Annexure VI.
+During the Financial Year under review there are no qualificationsadverse remarks or disclaimers made by the Statutory Auditor on the financial statementsof the Company and by the Secretarial Auditor in his Secretarial Audit Report which isannexed herewith as an Annexure VI.
 There are no cases of fraud detected and reported bythe Auditor under Section 143(12) during the Financial Year.

 7. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186

 The details of loans guarantees or investments under Section 186 ofthe Act are available under Note no. 5 7 and 35E of notes to accounts attached to theStandalone Financial Statements.